frenda717/DEA/udmey-quiz.md

         ✅ 解答：C
         DynamoDB 的 partition 是根據 容量和大小中較大的需求 來決定。

+2. A data engineer is provisioning a DynamoDB table for an e-commerce application.
+The engineer is planning to allocate 500 Write Capacity Units, 5000 Read Capacity Units, and 50GB of space for this table.

+    How many partitions will be created in the table for this requirement?

+    Answer:5 Partitions

+    Partitions by capacity: Roundup[(500WCU/1000WCU) + (5000RCU/3000RCU)] = 3 partitions
+    Partitions by size: 50GB/10GB=5 partitions
+    max(3,5) = 5 partitions

 2. A developer notices that their application is frequently receiving ProvisionedThroughputExceededException errors when interacting with a DynamoDB table.
 What could be a potential cause for these errors?